 Tips & Recommendations from Dr. Dodd on Dog Vaccinations

-- An annual booster using distemper, hepatitis, parainfluenza, killed or modified-live virus parvovirus is given at one year of age.
+- An annual booster using distemper, hepatitis, parainfluenza, killed, or modified-live virus parvovirus is given at one year of age.
 Thereafter, boosters are given every three years until old age.
-Beyond 10 years of age, booster vaccinations are generally not needed, and may be unwise if aging or other diseases are present.
+Beyond 10 years of age, booster vaccinations are generally not needed and may be unwise if aging or other diseases are present.
 For animals at high exposure risk to parvovirus disease, an additional parvovirus vaccination can be given at the six-month point, if killed parvovirus is used.
 This extra booster is typically not needed if MLV parvovirus is used.

 - I use only killed 3-year rabies vaccine for adults and give it separated from other vaccines by at least two and preferably three to four weeks.
 A booster at one year of age is usually required, followed by every three years thereafter.

-- I do not use Bordetella, corona virus, leptospirosis, or Lyme vaccines unless these diseases are endemic in the local area or specific kennel.
+- I do not use Bordetella, coronavirus, leptospirosis, or Lyme vaccines unless these diseases are endemic in the local area or specific kennel.
 Furthermore, the currently licensed leptospira bacteria do not contain the serovars causing the majority of clinical leptospirosis today.

 - I do not recommend vaccinating bitches during estrus, pregnancy, or lactation.

-- I recommend that distemper-measles vaccine be given without hepatitis between six to eight weeks, because of the reported suppression of lymphocyte responsiveness induced by polyvalent canine distemper and adenovirus vaccines (Phillips et al., Can J Vet Res 1989; 53: 154-160).
+- I recommend that the distemper-measles vaccine be given without hepatitis between six to eight weeks, because of the reported suppression of lymphocyte responsiveness induced by polyvalent canine distemper and adenovirus vaccines (Phillips et al., Can J Vet Res 1989; 53: 154-160).

 - For animals previously experiencing adverse reactions or breeds at higher risk for such reactions (e.g. Weimaraner, Akita, American Eskimo, Great Dane), alternatives to booster vaccinations should be considered.
 These include avoiding boosters except rabies vaccine as required by law; annually measuring serum antibody titers against specific canine infectious agents such as distemper and parvovirus; and homeopathic nosodes.

 Note: This last option is considered an unconventional treatment that has not been scientifically proven to be efficacious.
-One controlled parvovirus nosode study did not adequately protect puppies under challenge conditions.
+One controlled parvovirus nosode study did not adequately protect puppies under challenging conditions.
 However, data from Europe and clinical experience in North America support its use.
 If veterinarians choose to use homeopathic nosodes, their clients should be provided with an appropriate disclaimer and written informed consent should be obtained.

 About Dr. Jean Dodd

-W. Jean Dodds, DVM became a veterinarian in 1964 after graduating from the Ontario Veterinary College, and has spent more than five decades as a clinical research veterinarian.
+W. Jean Dodds, DVM became a veterinarian in 1964 after graduating from the Ontario Veterinary College and has spent more than five decades as a clinical research veterinarian.
 Dr. Dodds actively participates in the American Holistic Veterinary Medical Association (AHVMA) and the American Holistic Veterinary Medical Foundation.